cyfyifanchen/dotfiles-and-tools/README.md

 #Neovim

-I have completely switch to Neovim, and have been using it full time.
-The following are the steps to make the transition eaiser.
+I have completely switched to Neovim, and have been using it full time.
+The following are the steps to make the transition easier.

 `ctrl` + `h` fix: